A car accident can turn an otherwise mundane month into what feels like a never-ending series of unfortunate events.

 The same goes for filing a legal claim to recover damages.
 To top it off, it isn’t always clear exactly what you should do after you are in a car accident.

-As Denver car accident attorneys at Tenge Law Firm, we understand any frustration you may feel about filing car accident claims.
+A Tenge Law Firm, our experienced Denver car accident attorneys understand any frustration you may feel about filing car accident claims.

 In this piece, we explain one critical thing you need to do after an accident: get a copy of your accident report in Denver.